Bachelor of Science in Nursing -

 Click here to view the admission procedures for this program.

 This program is a flexible alternative program designed for registered nurses with prior nursing knowledge and skills.
 It allows the student to receive credit for previous academic work and to complete academic requirements for the baccalaureate degree as efficiently as possible.
-Completion of this program requires 2 years (4 semesters) of full time study.
+Completion of this program requires 3 semesters of full time study.
 The program advances the nurse's knowledge and skills in the role of a professional.

 Registered Nurse Applicants are required to apply for admission to the University and do the following: